IPWSO Project ECHO® Programme

 In collaboration with the University of New Mexico’s Project ECHO® initiative, we are pleased to offer free online tele-mentoring programmes designed to support health and allied professionals, parents, caregivers, families, PWS Associations and people who wish to form groups to raise awareness and advocate for the needs of people with PWS.

-Our educational programmes currently include a Leadership, a Health, an SWP Latino Américan and a Caregivers* ECHO.
-Each is aimed at a different group of participants; click the links to find out which ECHO is right for you.
+Our previous educational programmes included a Leadership, a Health, an SWP Latino Américan and a Caregivers* ECHO.
+Each was aimed at a different group of participants.
+Video presentations from all ECHO sessions are linked on the right.

-*With the exception of the Caregivers’ ECHO, our most recent initiative, these programmes have received support under a medical education grant from Pfizer Inc. For further information see our Acknowledgements section below.
+*With the exception of the Caregivers’ ECHO, these programmes have received support under a medical education grant from Pfizer Inc. For further information see our Acknowledgements section below.

 IPWSO is grateful to Pfizer Inc., for supporting the ECHO® programmes by way of an Independent Medical Education Grant.